 - Adding an extension to an existing home.

-RID Pest Control are able to provide a range of termite barrier options to suit your exact needs.
-We routinely use and install an extensive and versatile range of termite barrier products that mean we can find a solution for any job no matter how custom or complex!
+RID Pest Control are able to provide a range of termite management options to suit your exact needs.
+We routinely use and install an extensive and versatile range of termite management products that mean we can find a solution for any job no matter how custom or complex!

 Termite Management Systems, Components & Products used by RID Pest Control include: